Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/attach-data.md

 1. Give your rule an easily recognizable name in your list of rules.

-   In this example, the rule is named **Attach additional data to Target prefetch content Events**.
+   In this example, the rule is named "Attach additional data to Target prefetch content Events".

 2. Under the **Events** section, click **Add**.
 3. From the **Extension** drop-down list, select **Adobe Target**.